sharduld1908/Chess/README.md

 # Chess

-Creating a chess game using java
+Creating a chess game using java.

 Classes made for pieces Queen,Rook,Knight